 Anne loved helping people as a college counselor, but she always felt like there was something missing in her own career.
-After a friend urged her to think about UX design, Anne realized she could combine her creativity and psychology skills, so she enrolled at Designation UX Design bootcamp in Chicago.
-Anne tells us how the pre-work phase prepared her for the Designation bootcamp, how her background in psychology impacted her design skills, and the importance of a great design portfolio.
+After a friend urged her to think about UX design, Anne realized she could combine her creativity and psychology skills, so she enrolled at Designation UX Design bootcamp in Chicago (now Flatiron School).
+Anne tells us how the pre-work phase prepared her for the UX Design bootcamp, how her background in psychology impacted her design skills, and the importance of a great design portfolio.
 Plus, we hear about her new UX Design job at Accenture!

 Tell us about your pre-Designation story.
 What was your educational and career background before you decided to get into UX design?